-And Sandor Clegane–The Hound–is right; if Brienne of Tarth cannot understand this basic fact about the world, she is not capable of keeping Arya safe.
+And Sandor Clegane–The Hound–is right; if Brienne of Tarth cannot understand this basic fact about the world, she is the wrong person to be watching over Arya.

-The Hound’s negative view on the danger of the world actually leaves him less vulnerable.
+The Hound’s negative view on the danger in the world actually leaves him less vulnerable.
 He never expects to be safe, and is therefore safer because he is alert to danger.

-As rough and tumble as the Hound is, Arya was in fact safe the entire time she was with him.
-This was no guarantee, its just how it happened, mostly due to the fact that The Hound knows there is no safety to be had, except by vigilance in every moment.
+As rough as the Hound is, Arya was in fact safe the entire time she was with him.
+This was no guarantee, it’s just how it happened, mostly due to the fact that The Hound knows is constantly vigilant against danger.

 And although Brienne’s goal is to make Arya even safer, she instead severely wounds the person protecting Arya.
 Brienne incorrectly judges The Hound to be a danger to Arya, and then fails to secure Arya, leaving her more defenseless than she had been previously.

-And through this interaction, Brienne actually proves The Hound’s point.
-Brienne’s desire to bring Arya to safety created a dangerous situation that could have been avoided if she only realized that safety is a constant effort, and not a destination.
+Brienne’s actions actually prove The Hound’s point.
+Brienne’s belief that she could bring Arya to safety created a dangerous situation that could have been avoided if she only realized that safety is a constant effort, and not a destination.

-Should We Apply a Lesson From a Fake Story in a Mythical Setting?
+But Should We Really Apply a Lesson From a Fake Story in a Mythical Setting?

 In the modern world we are much safer than humans were in the middle ages.
 And in the real world there are certain things we don’t have to worry about, like white-walkers and dragons.

-In our lives, they are usually less murdery and slightly more taciturn in their elitist desire for domination.
+In our lives, they are usually less murdery and slightly more subtle in their elitist desire for domination.

 The lesson however remains: there is no guarantee of safety (you dumb bitch).

-But before you think I am being gloomy and pessimistic, consider the gift of understanding this realization.
+But before you think I am being gloomy and pessimistic, consider the gift of understanding this.

 In the pursuit of the ultimate goal of “safety” we expose ourselves and society to all sorts of dangers.

 Would there still be terrorists and crazy people without all that provocation?
 Yes, I’m sure.
-But the numbers would most likely be lower, and we could focus on actual defense instead of offensive eradication of the source, which only grows the threat.
+But the numbers would most likely be lower, and we could focus on actual defense.

 And this goes as much for economics as for physical safety.
 Don’t expect Social Security to be there for you, have a backup plan.
-State pensions are on just as shaky ground.
-Don’t assume large cash holdings are all you need.
-There is no guarantee that any one currency, stock, or bond remains stable.
-Don’t put all your eggs in one basket, including streams of income, and have a backup plan for worst case scenarios.
+There is no guarantee that any one currency will always stay stable, valuable, or even continue to exist.
+Don’t put all your eggs in one basket, including streams of income, and the skills you have to earn a living.

 At the end of the day, safety comes down to vigilance.
 Unless you are constantly on alert to those things which threaten your safety, you will be taken by surprise.